-At this time ALIVE Outdoors wants parents and students to be informed about the importance of Sun Protection, the prevention and spread of Bed Bugs, and Ticks and the potential exposure to Lyme Disease.
+At this time ALIVE Outdoors wants parents and students to be informed about the importance of how we supervise Swimming Policies for Multi-Day Canoe Trips, Sun Protection, the prevention and spread of Bed Bugs, and Ticks and the potential exposure to Lyme Disease.

 If you would like to talk with us directly please contact us via email: firstname.lastname@example.org.